samoylenko/samoylenko.me/index.md

 The most common ways to make more mistakes I see:

 1.  ["**Reinventing the wheel**"](https://en.wikipedia.org/wiki/Reinventing_the_wheel)
-    and the resulting unnecessary additional complexity - taking on work (and the corresponding responsibility) that is out of the original project (or task) scope.
+    and the resulting unnecessary additional complexity - such as taking on work (and assuming the corresponding responsibility) that is out of the original project (or task) scope.

 2.  **Making decisions in isolation** - in the world of instant communication and the Internet, assuming that you are the first to face this problem and that